yjlim-larr/Reinforcement_learning/Policy_gradient/PPO/README.md

  To represent the policy, we used a fully-connected MLP with two hidden layers of 64 units, and tanh nonlinearities, outputting the mean of a Gaussian distribution, with variable standard deviations, following [Sch+15b; Dua+16].
 We don’t share parameters between the policy and value function (so coefficient c1 is irrelevant), and we don’t use an entropy bonus.

 ## Objective function:
  I initially use two objective function which are 1) **L_CLIP**, 2) **L_KLPEN** for training Pendulum-v1.
 But L_KLPEN is not vaild when KL is zero.
-I implement new policy's probability is same to old policy's probability for calculating kl because of getting KL's gradient at old_policy.
+In my code, new policy's probability is equal to old policy's probability for calculating kl because of using same states and actor.
 Therefore KL is zero, and L_KLPEN's constraint is not valid.

 ## Hyperparameter:
  **ε = 0.05 for L_CLIP**